tristanmorgan/awscli/README.md

 Bundles the [AWS CLI](https://github.com/aws/aws-cli) in a Docker containter.

+## Repo status

+I don't find I'm using this enough anymore, so I'll leave the code public.
+Mostly I'm just doing the occasional hack on AWS with my _limited_ [aws-ruby-cli](https://github.com/tristanmorgan/awsrubycli).

 ## Usage

 To use like it was installed locally, set an alias: